Estimated read time: 4 minutes, 48 seconds

 Thanks to the shorter sales cycle, your company must be prepared to handle rapid-fire issues like customer questions, billing issues, and refunds.
 It’s crucial to have an ecommerce platform that can handle this level of customer support.

 As a B2C business, your marketing strategy should also focus on understanding consumer behavior.
 Compared to B2B, B2C businesses typically spend more time and effort on social media marketing because their target market spends more time on social channels than enterprise-level customers.

 It’s important to keep in mind that consumer preferences can also vary between B2B and B2C.
 Consider price-sensitivity as a prime example.
 While most big companies can swallow the cost of an expensive subscription; individual people will balk at high prices and may abandon their shopping cart altogether.

 In the B2B model, you sell to businesses instead of individuals.
 Each business customer must make a company-authorized decision to purchase from you.
 Selling to businesses – especially governments and nonprofit organizations – comes with some additional challenges.

 - Few purchases based on emotion or impulse buying

 - Niche marketing strategy focused on trade channels

 - Multiple users and user IDs

-Can your SaaS business handle this cumbersome process?
-You may need a sales specialist or customer support rep to keep things moving.
-Clients might request detailed data, both before and after the sale.
-Your users will need multiple login IDs.
+Can your SaaS business handle this lengthy process?
+You may need a sales specialist or customer support rep to keep things moving and resolve any issues.
+Like your clients requesting detailed data, both before and after the sale or requiring multiple login IDs to demo the software.

 Of course, a big advantage of B2B selling is higher revenue per sale.
 Instead of making a few dollars per subscription, you could bill hundreds or thousands of dollars per transaction.